 We remain committed to providing our neighbors with a “seat at the table” and delivering on our promise to engage in a transparent decision-making process that involves input from neighbors and community stakeholders.
 The community will continue to play a key role in assisting to further refine our project to better address neighborhood needs.

-We are dedicated to providing stakeholders with ample opportunities to weigh in throughout the planning process, culminating with public deliberations at the Planning Commission and City Council, anticipated in late spring 2021.
+We are dedicated to providing stakeholders with ample opportunities to weigh in throughout the planning process, culminating with public deliberations at the Planning Commission and City Council, scheduled for Fall of 2021.